 - Cut out into desired shapes and place on the prepared sheet pan so that they aren't touching.
 Use a skewer to poke a hole into each ornament (to attach string).
 Bake in the preheated oven for 1 1/2 - 2 hours or until rock hard.

 - Loop a decorative string through the ornament and hang on your tree.

-Ornaments are not extremely fragile, but they can break.
-Handle with care.
+- Though not extremely fragile, they can bread.